Roffild/roffild.github.io/PythonDLL.md

 Compile errors and Python code execution errors are not automatically displayed on the active console.
 But when using the class [CPythonDLL](https://github.com/Roffild/RoffildLibrary/blob/master/Include/Roffild/PythonDLL.mqh){:target="_blank"}, errors are displayed in the terminal log.

+There is always only one instance of Python to execute code.
-When you run in the terminal several independent experts, indicators and scripts that use this wrapper for each thread gets its own isolated interpreter using [Py_NewInterpreter()](https://docs.python.org/3/c-api/init.html#c.Py_NewInterpreter){:target="_blank"}.
+If several experts, indicators and scripts simultaneously use this Python wrapper without synchronization in one MetaTrader, then the result is not guaranteed.
-But there may be a delay in switching the thread, because Python does not have full multi-threaded execution, but a [global interpreter lock (GIL)](https://docs.python.org/3/glossary.html#term-global-interpreter-lock){:target="_blank"} that blocks other threads when executing Python code.

-When testing, there is always only one interpreter.
+There is no such problem when testing.

 Memory allocation is a long operation, but it doesn’t depend on the amount of memory requested.
 It will be faster to pre-allocate one megabyte per line and use this buffer several times rather than requesting the required amount of memory each time.

 When using the [multiprocessing](https://docs.python.org/3/library/multiprocessing.html){:target="_blank"} module, you must specify the absolute path to the file in `__file__` and` sys.argv`.
 [An example is here.](https://gist.github.com/Roffild/bbe833354da6f70a3395bc13b25bff60){:target="_blank"}

+## Sub-interpreters

+The wrapper was created with sub-interpreters, but I had to use a simple GIL.
+Sub-interpreters are not compatible with the popular libraries for Python.
+[issue37186](https://bugs.python.org/issue37186){:target="_blank"}, [issue10915](https://bugs.python.org/issue10915){:target="_blank"}.
+But you can build this wrapper with `PYTHONDLL_SUBINTERPRETERS`.

+When you run in the terminal several independent experts, indicators and scripts that use this wrapper for each thread gets its own isolated interpreter using [Py_NewInterpreter()](https://docs.python.org/3/c-api/init.html#c.Py_NewInterpreter){:target="_blank"}.
+But there may be a delay in switching the thread, because Python does not have full multi-threaded execution, but a [global interpreter lock (GIL)](https://docs.python.org/3/glossary.html#term-global-interpreter-lock){:target="_blank"} that blocks other threads when executing Python code.

+When testing, there is always only one interpreter.

 ## For developers